Negativity-preserving transforms of tuples of symmetric matrices: Introduction and main results

 In Section~\ref{S2}, we prove Theorem~\ref{Tstrongest} and then deduce from it Theorems~\ref{Tinertia}, \ref{Tpreserver} and \ref{Tatmostk}.
 Working in the one-variable setting and with the two-sided domain $I = (-\rho,\rho)$ allows us to introduce several key ideas and techniques in less complex circumstances, and these will then be employed in the multi-variable setting and with one-sided domains.

 We next explore the territory of Pontryagin space and classify in Section~\ref{Spontryagin} the entrywise transforms of indefinite Gram matrices in this environment.

-In Sections~\ref{Smulti} and~\ref{S1sided} we prove the several-variables results mentioned above, first over the two-sided product domain and then on the one-sided versions.
+In Sections~\ref{Smulti}, \ref{S1sided}, and \ref{Scomplex} we prove the several-variables results mentioned above, first over the two-sided product domain, then on the one-sided versions, and finally, over~$\mathbb{C}$.
 In each section, this is followed by the classification of negativity preservers, extending the results obtained in the single-variable case.
-We conclude with an appendix that proves the multivariate Bernstein theorem, that absolutely monotone functions on $( 0, \rho )^m$ necessarily have power-series representations with non-negative Maclaurin coefficients.
+We conclude with an appendix that proves a multi-variable Bernstein theorem, asserting that absolutely monotone functions on $( 0, \rho )^m$ necessarily have power-series representations with non-negative Maclaurin coefficients.